Vehicle Inspectors (NOC 2262) may also be called:

-JobBank Canada reports that for the 2016-2018 period, the employment outlook is expected to be good for the occupation group, Engineering Inspectors & Regulatory Officers (NOC 2262) in British Columbia.
+JobBank Canada reports that the employment outlook will be fair for Engineering inspectors (including vehicle inspectors) (NOC 2262) in British Columbia for the 2017-2019 period.
 Employment growth is expected to be moderate; a moderate number of people are expected to retire.

 How Do I Become a Vehicle Inspector?